One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Introduction

 If a definite Horn formula contains two clauses with head $a$, both their bodies are possible replacements.
 A single clause $ad \rightarrow e$ becomes two.
 If $d$ is also to be forgotten, it is replaced as well.
 Again, two clauses with head $d$ make each clause two.
 The total is four.

 Multiple clauses with the same head may produce a result that is exponentially large.
 Their absence guarantees polynomiality.

 This is a polynomial restriction: each variable is the head of at most one clause.
 Otherwise?
-Forget is semantical: it produces a formula with the same consequence on a given alphabet~\cite{delg-17,libe-20-a}.
-It is the same an all formulae equivalent to the given one.
+Forget is semantical: it produces a formula with the same consequences on a given alphabet~\cite{delg-17,libe-20-a}.
+It is the same on all formulae equivalent to the given one.
 Among them, one may be single-head even if the given one was not.

 For example, $F = \{a \rightarrow b, b \rightarrow c, a \rightarrow c\}$ is not single-head because $c$ is the head of two clauses.
 Formulae with variables in multiple heads may extort exponential time from the replacing algorithm.
 Yet, this particular formula is equivalent to $F = \{a \rightarrow b, b \rightarrow c\}$, which is single-head.